Basal thumb arthritis

 • preventing joint changes from getting worse.

-Your doctor, physiotherapist, hand therapist or occupational therapist is likely to recommend treatment that takes into account the severity of the condition, your symptoms, other medical conditions, your age, job and everyday activities.
+Your healthcare provider, physiotherapist, hand therapist or occupational therapist is likely to recommend treatment that takes into account the severity of the condition, your symptoms, other medical conditions, your age, job and everyday activities.

 • Paracetamol is recommended as the pain reliever to try first.
 It is best taken regularly and not just when you have pain.

-• Gels or sprays (also called topical agents) are useful for people with mild-to-moderate pain.
-Examples include NSAID gels or sprays such as ibuprofen gel, diclofenac gel or Voltaren gel and capsaicin cream.
+• Gels or sprays (also called topical agents) that you apply on your skin are useful for people with mild-to-moderate pain.
+Examples include NSAID gels or sprays such as ibuprofen gel, diclofenac gel or Voltaren gel.

 • Oral (NSAIDs) have not been shown to be helpful in basal thumb arthritis.